WillAbides/setup-go-faster/README.md

 Setup-go-faster takes about a third as long as setup-go to install go on a runner.

-These are the median times[^1] for installing go 1.20.7 and tip.
+These are the median times[^perf-note] for installing go 1.20.7 and tip.

 | runner os    | go-version |    setup-go | setup-go-faster | improvement |
 |--------------|------------|------------:|----------------:|------------:|